Paula McDonald, WORC Manager, Adult Programs

 Tell Me More:

 W.O.R.C., offers free assistance to anyone who has recently lost his or her primary source of income due to job lay-offs, divorce, death, or disability.
 Through the Displaced Homemaker Program, W.O.R.C. assists both men and women to evaluate their current employment needs, then offers a week-long workshop to sharpen job seeking skills as well as helping with job referrals and placement.
 Free workshops are offered twice a month.
-In addition, through the Workforce Investment Act-Youth Program, W.O.R.C provides low income, at-risk youth (homeless or near homeless youth), ages 16-21 with long term outcomes such as: basic educational and employment skills; completion of academic certificates (including high school diplomas & equivalents) and; placement in employment, post-secondary education and/or training.
+Through Workforce Innovation and Opportunity Act-Adult/Dislocated Worker Program, W.O.R.C. offers intensive case management, supportive services for employment or training related activities, funding to complete employer-recognized training and certification programs, and much more!
+In addition, through the Workforce Innovation and Opportunity Act-Youth Program, W.O.R.C provides low income, at-risk youth (homeless or near homeless youth), ages 17-24 with long term outcomes such as: basic educational and employment skills; completion of academic certificates (including high school diplomas & equivalents) and; placement in employment, post-secondary education and/or training.

 How do you apply or get more information: